qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 Similarly as with symbol layers, abstract metadata constructor awaits renderer name, name visible for users and optionally name of renderer's icon.
-:meth:`createRenderer <qgis.core.QgsRendererAbstractMetadata.createRenderer>`
+The :meth:`createRenderer <qgis.core.QgsRendererAbstractMetadata.createRenderer>`
-method passes :class:`QDomElement` instance that can be used to restore renderer's state from DOM tree. :meth:`createRendererWidget
+method passes a :class:`QDomElement` instance that can be used to restore the renderer's state from the DOM tree.
+The :meth:`createRendererWidget
 <qgis.core.QgsRendererAbstractMetadata.createRendererWidget>`
 method creates the configuration widget.
 It does not have to be present or can return ``None`` if the renderer does not come with GUI.

-To associate an icon with the renderer you can assign it in :class:`QgsRendererAbstractMetadata <qgis.core.QgsRendererAbstractMetadata>` constructor as a third (optional) argument --- the base class constructor in the RandomRendererMetadata :func:`__init__` function becomes
+To associate an icon with the renderer you can assign it in the :class:`QgsRendererAbstractMetadata <qgis.core.QgsRendererAbstractMetadata>` constructor as a third (optional) argument --- the base class constructor in the RandomRendererMetadata :func:`__init__` function becomes